-Watch the video on how to make perfect hard boiled eggs
+Watch the video for perfect hard boiled eggs

 - 8 large cold eggs

 - Cold water

 Gently place the eggs in a single layer at the bottom of a medium pot.
 Fill with cold water to cover eggs by 1-2 inches.
 Heat the pot on high and bring the water to a rolling boil.
 Once it starts boiling, turn off the heat, remove the pan from the burner, cover, and let sit for 12 minutes.

 Using a slotted spoon, transfer the eggs to a large bowl of ice water and let cool until just slightly warm, about 4-5 minutes.
 (This will cool them quickly and prevent further cooking, plus make them easier to peel.)